dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - Go through the differences of each of the shells listed in the Terminologies page
 	- Get better with PowerShell and Bash scripting
 - Expand on the Programming Languages page
+- Tidy up the main index of this vault
+-

 Randoms: